+Without dither (98KB)

+With dither (224KB)

+Smooth Edges

-Without dither (98KB) With dither (224KB) Smooth Edges When enabled, the figures will have smooth anti-aliased edges as they do when editing.
-When disabled, the figures will have jagged aliased edges, which is equivalent to exporting in Pivot 4 with Super Sample set to 1.
-Most of the time you will want Smooth Edges enabled as it is by default.
-However, disabling may be useful if you want a more retro look, want to reduce file size or because you want to fill areas after exporting.
-Transparency Animated gifs can be exported with transparent regions so that they can be overlaid onto other components of web pages while allowing the areas behind to be seen.
+Select an option from the drop-down list.
+When set to Smooth Edges, the figures will have smooth anti-aliased edges as they do when editing, although sprites may still not appear smooth.
+When set to No Smoothing, the figures will have jagged edges and appear pixelated.
+Most of the time you will want Smooth Edges enabled.
+However, setting to No Smoothing may be useful if you want a more retro look, want to reduce file size or because you want to fill areas after exporting.
+When set to Smooth Sprites all figures and sprites will appear smooth.
+This setting uses super-sampling and so takes longer to export.
+There is no advantage to using Smooth Sprites if your animation does not use sprites.

+No Smoothing

+Smooth Edges

+Smooth Sprites

+Smoothing options, showing a zoomed in section of a line segment (ground) and sprite (horse leg)

+Transparency

+Animated gifs can be exported with transparent regions so that they can be overlaid onto other components of web pages while allowing the areas behind to be seen.
 Firstly set the background of the animation to solid transparent using the background colour editor.
 Set the opacity to 0 when selecting the colour.
 Now when you export the animation to animated gif the visible areas of background will be transparent.

 Note that animated gif does not support semi transparency, so areas of the gif will be either fully transparent or fully opaque even if semi transparent backgrounds or figures have been used.
 For animations with semi transparency try exporting to the animated png format.

-2.13.2.
+Created with Dr. Explain 2.14.2.
 Animated PNG Animated Png (APNG) is a more recent animated image format used for web pages but is now supported by most web browsers.
 The main advantage over animated gif is that there is no restriction to 256 colours, which means that the quality is often better, however, the file size is often higher.
 They also support semi transparency whereas animated gif does not.
 Click 'Export Animation' in the File menu and select Animated Png from the submenu.
 Then specify a file name and location and click 'Save' to display the animated Png options.
 After setting the options, click 'Export' and wait for the progress bar to reach the end.
 Open in a web browser to test the exported png (opening in the default Windows image viewer will only show the first frame).
 Make sure that the speed of your animation is correct when playing before Exporting the animation because the same frame rate will be used when exporting the Png.
 This can be adjusted using the scroll bar next to the Play and Stop buttons.